 Heat stroke in seniors is deadly

-In hot summer weather, heat stroke in seniors is a serious risk.
-Because older bodies are less sensitive to changes in temperature and can’t adjust as well, seniors might not even notice that they’re overheating.
+Older bodies are less sensitive to changes in temperature and can’t adjust as well.
+So, seniors might not even notice that they’re overheating – until they become ill.

 We explain what heat stroke is and share 6 tips to prevent your older adult from overheating.

 Heat stroke happens when the body overheats, typically to 104 degrees Fahrenheit or higher.

 It’s a serious condition and requires immediate emergency treatment.